 Human Services Fund

-The City of Boulder's Human Services Fund (HSF) provides approximately $2 million annually to community agencies providing services to Boulder residents in support of the Housing and Human Services Master Plan.
+The City of Boulder's Human Services Fund (HSF) provides approximately $2.5 million annually to community agencies providing services to Boulder residents in support of the Human Services Strategy.
 Awards are made through a competitive process based on alignment with City of Boulder priorities and goals.
-For additional information about the fund round application and review process, click on the "How to Apply for Funding from the Human Services Fund" link on the right.

 Investing in the Community